bertiewooster/bertiewooster.github.io/_posts/2024-05-01-Tautomer-Sources-Comparison.md

 - *RDKit's GetV1TautomerEnumerator produces the most, about 5 more per Ref than RDKit's updated algorithm
 - *RDKit's updated algorithm is our baseline
 - +CACTVS's algorithm finds about 56 fewer tautomers per Ref
-- +NIH's algorithm finds about 211 fewer tautomers per Ref
+- +cactus's algorithm finds about 211 fewer tautomers per Ref
 - *Experimental results find about 229 fewer tautomers per Ref

 *Comparison of all Refs because data source includes all refs